nwisbeta/democlientdiagnosticreports/README.md

 **Patient search**

-The following code is used to retrieve patient records with the NHS number entered by the user in the `txtNHSno` control.
-There's no validation and we assume that there is only one patient record is returned
+This code retrieves patient records with the NHS number entered by the user in the `txtNHSno` control.
+There's no validation.
+We assume that the server returns only one patient record.

 ```
 // find a patient record based on NHS number